banderson623/advent-of-code-2023/README.md

 Okay that took too long to get rbenv, and then vs code working with it all.
 Meh.

-Anyway this was straightforward once I remembered the string splitting and regex commands in ruby.
+Step 1: Anyway this was straightforward once I remembered the string splitting and regex commands in ruby.
 I did get bit by fractional matches for a second.

+Step 2: I'd like to handle this by adding a card multiplier, such that every match founds increments the multiplier for that card.... oops, so I was not trying to get the sum of winnings, rather the total count of cards.

+Anyway same strategy, use a multiplier to serve as the number of times a card should be counted.